REPORT OF THE 62nd ANNUAL

 The annual ILSG banquet was held at the DECC ballroom on Thursday evening and was attended by 156 individuals.
 The 2016 Goldich Medal was awarded to Mark Jirsa of the Minnesota Geological Survey.
 Terry Boerboom presented the award during the annual banquet citing Mark’s many contributions to the geology of the Lake Superior region and to his service to the ILSG.
 Mark has served as treasurer of the ILSG for over 20 years (1994-2002, 2005-present).
 The evening banquet speaker was Peter Clevenstine, Assistant Director of Minerals for the Minnesota Department of Natural Resources.
 The title of Pete’s talk was: “Managing Minnesota's Mineral Resources and the DNR’s Conservation Agenda”.

-The meeting offered one two-day field trip, five one-day field trips and two half-day field trips which were attended by a total of 211 participants.
+The meeting offered one two-day field trip, five one-day field trips and two half-day field trips which were attended by a total of 211 participants (see photos here).
 Three pre-meeting full-day field trips were offered on Wednesday May 4th, including 1) Glacial Geology of the Laurentian Uplands (24p) led by Phil Larson (Vesterheim Geoscience PLC) and Howard Mooers (UMD), 2) Neoarchean Geology of the Western Vermilion District (38p) led by Mark Jirsa, Terry Boerboom, and Amy Radakovich (MGS), and 3) Cu-Ni-PGE Deposits of the Duluth Complex (28p) led by Mark Severson (Teck American), Andrew Ware (PolyMet Mining), Kevin Boerst (Twin Metals Minnesota), and Steve Geerts (UMD-NRRI).
 A half-day trip on the Geology of the Endion Sill, Duluth (16p) was led by Jim Miller (UMD) on Wednesday afternoon.

 Four post-meeting field trips were offered.
 On Friday evening, Dean Peterson (Peterson Geoscience) and George Hudak (UMD-NRRI) lead a trip on the Geology and Fishing along Amity Creek, Duluth (17p) followed by a picnic at George’s yard.
 Two one-day trips, Keweenawan Geology of the Hovland Area (37p) led by Terry Boerboom (MGS) and John Green (UMD) and Duluth Harbor Geologic History Boat Cruise: Quaternary to Anthropocene (22p) led by Irv Mossberger, Mehgan Blair, Eric Dott (Barr Engineering), Andy Breckenridge (UW-Superior), and Todd Kremmin (UMD) were run on Saturday.
 A two-day trip on the Archean and Proterozoic Geology of the Western Gunflint Trail (27p) was led by Mark Jirsa (MGS) on Saturday and Sunday.